symfony/symfony-docs/contributing/code/standards.rst

 * Declare class properties before methods;

-* Declare public methods first, then protected ones and finally private ones.
+* Declare public methods first, then protected ones and finally private ones;

-* Use parentheses when instantiating classes regardless of the number of arguments the constructor has.
+* Use parentheses when instantiating classes regardless of the number of arguments the constructor has;

+* Exception message strings should be concatenated using :phpfunction:`sprintf`.

 Naming Conventions
 ------------------